jacobgosnell/DevCamp_Fries/README.md

 >
 > animations
 >
+> skewed images and headings
+>
 > mobile responsiveness
 >

-> skewed images and headings
+and much more...